To learn about how this page came to be, click on this link: What We Wish We Knew.

 I wish my students knew that I remember what it is like to be a student, but I also realize that things are different now and that they face problems and challenges that didn’t even exist when I was in school.

 I wish my students knew that I am shy and introverted.
-(Though you should know that not all introverts are shy.
-I just happened to get lucky because I’m both!)
-When I first start interacting with people, I spend a great deal of time feeling awkward.
-After I get to know someone, I become more comfortable with him/her (and myself) and I start to be less awkward … or maybe it’s just that I start to feel more comfortable being awkward in front of him/her.
 Sometimes people think I’m kidding when I tell them I’m a shy introvert.
 They say, “You can’t be!
 You stand up and teach kids every day!” but what they don’t know is that during the first few years of my teaching career, I struggled with presenting material in front of students.
 However, over time I’ve become comfortable talking to students and presenting information to them because I love high school age people!
 Most of my favorite people are high school students.
 I still get first-day jitters though–every single year.
+Something else that I want to point out is that just because I’m an introvert doesn’t mean I don’t like people.
+I like people a lot.
+I just need time alone to recharge after I’ve spent time with them.

 I wish my students knew that for my whole life people have said, “Why don’t you smile?
 What’s wrong?
 Are you mad at me?” even though I am happy most of the time.
 For some reason, my facial expressions don’t always match what I’m feeling.
 I often look grumpy—or so I’m told.
-I am constantly thinking and sometimes when I’m thinking all of my brain power goes into thinking and my face goes blank, or a frown appears across my brow line.
+I am constantly thinking and sometimes when I’m thinking all of my brainpower goes into thinking and my face goes blank, or a frown appears across my brow line.
 Sometimes when someone is saying something friendly or something funny, even though I am feeling friendly or find what the other person saying funny, my brain forgets to send my face the message!
-Sometimes I even THINK I’m smiling when I’m actually scowling.
-It’s terrible!
 I have sent the wrong message to many a friend, foe, family member, and student with this face of mine.
 It causes misunderstandings more than it should.
-You would think after all these years I would take control of my face, but I haven’t.
-I am who I am.
+The main reason I want you to know this is because if I look at you with an unfriendly-looking face, I don’t want you to take it personally.
+It’s just the way my face is!

 I wish my students knew that during the summer I try to make myself a better teacher.
 I take classes.
 I attend seminars.
 I present information to other teachers.
 I read books about teaching.
 I read books that I think my students might like.
 I write and write and write.
 When I hear people say, “but you get your summers off” I just shake my head.
 If I didn’t have summers “off” I wouldn’t be able to recharge and become a student myself.
 I am always planning and thinking about ways to make my classroom a better place for my students.